Terms and Conditions of booking a Global Village trip with Habitat for Humanity.

 We can provide general information about any health formalities required for your trip but you should check with your own doctor for your own specific circumstances.

 We do not accept any responsibility if you cannot travel or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to indemnify us in relation to any costs which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.

 Most countries now require passports to be valid for at least 6 months after your return date.
 If your passport is in its final year you should check with the Embassy of the country you are visiting.
-For further information contact the Passport Office on 0870 5210410 or visit www.passport.gov.uk Up to date travel advice can be obtained from the Foreign and Commonwealth Office, visit www.fco.gov.uk.
-The Foreign and Commonwealth Office (FCO) provide up to date information on safety issues worldwide, visit www.fco.gov.uk/knowbeforeyougo or www.dfa.ie for the Irish Foreign Office.
-Non-British Citizens, including other EU nationals, should contact the Embassy, High Commission or Consulate of your destination for up to date advice on passport requirements.
+For further information contact the UK Passport Office on 0870 5210410 or visit www.passport.gov.uk or Irish Passport Office on https://www.dfa.ie/passports-citizenship/ The UK Foreign and Commonwealth Office (FCO) and Irish Department of Foreign Affairs provide up to date information on safety issues worldwide, visit www.fco.gov.uk/knowbeforeyougo or www.dfa.ie.
+Non-British or Irish Citizens, including other EU nationals, should contact the Embassy, High Commission or Consulate of your destination for up to date advice on passport requirements.